Kwisses/Unison/README.md

 ## Contributors

-If you would like to contribute to Unison, please contact one of the current contributors (list of current contributors can be found at the top of the repository).
+If you would like to contribute to Unison, feel free to fork the repository, develop API's and modules, and submit pull requests.
+Instructions on how to develop API's and modules can be found in the project's Wiki.
+Please note and adhere to the repository's licence as it best reflects the aim of the project.
 We are currently seeking contributors to add additional API's and modules to the program.

 ## Licence